martinpoljak/linux-ec2/README.md

-Arch Linux Kernel EC2 Package
+Arch Linux EC2 Kernel Package
 =============================

 **linux-ec2** [AUR][1] package builds the standard [Arch Linux][2] kernel
 with [Xen][3] Xsave patch and [EC2][4] suitable kernel configuration.
-Sources are derived from standard distribution kernel (the `linux` package), so from standard kernel of [Linux][5].
+Sources are derived from standard distribution kernel (the `linux` package), so from standard kernel of Linux.

 Issues
 ------

-Currently it's intended for `x86_64` machines only because I haven't been able to get the `i686` build to run.
+Currently it's intended for `x86-64` machines only because I haven't been able to get the `i686` build to run.
 This kernel also doesn't run on some older availabiality zones of some regions (specially for example on `us-east-1a`) for microinstances.
 This issue is known to Amazon, but